olyarybalko/y-shirt/README.md

 1. What is the autonomy of proposed device?
 2. Where to put the BLE on the human upper body?
 3. How many accelerometers needed to define skoleosis/kyphosys/fall/ et ect.?
-4. The efficiency of cardio-sensor.
+4. The efficiency of cardio-sensor in daily-living activities.
 5. How many measures do we need to be energy optimal and still efficient?
 6. How to wash instrumented t-shirt?
-7. Stress - fatigue measures.
+7. Stress - fatigue indirect/direct measures.

 Appendix B.

-We need to use the componets for increase the price and to miniaturize the setup:
+We need to use the components that increase the price and to miniaturize the setup:
 IMU

 http://fr.rs-online.com/web/p/accelerometres/8837942/